sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 //--------------------------------------------------------------------------------------------------------------------
-//  TODO: Before Submission
+//  V. TODO: Before Submission
 //--------------------------------------------------------------------------------------------------------------------
+* Nothing.

 * Change all model delegates to consistent form of OnGemAdded(), OnGemPositionUpdated(), OnGemRemoved...
-* Change GridSpotVO to iGridSpotVO interface.
-Nice!
-Remove 'gemtype' or not since it depends on the view (vice versa?)
-* Vector3 centerPointOfMatch_vector3 = gemViews[0].gameObject.transform.position;

 // DO THIS LAST
-If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
-That is a bug I will fix.
-If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
-That is a bug I will fix.
-If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
-That is a bug I will fix.
-If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
-That is a bug I will fix.
 * add comment to every class.
 Fit within 3 lines of overview; model, view, controller
 * Update 100% of comments
-* Move all ‘usings’ to the // IMPORT section (some are a few lines below
-* Remove 100% of warnings and errors
 * Update diagram
 * Folder (/Assets/TripleMatch/Documentation/) includes simple 2-minute overview of gameplay and gamecode.
-• Added: Dynamic Instruction Text for better UX and to tease user's personal 'high score'

 //--------------------------------------------------------------------------------------------------------------------
-//  TODO: Theoretical Future-Features That Are Not Yet Added
+//  VI.
+TODO: Theoretical Future-Features, These items have not been attempted nor completed.
 //--------------------------------------------------------------------------------------------------------------------
+* Architecture: I'd like to recode the game and try out uFrame Architecture (https://www.assetstore.unity3d.com/en/#!/content/14381)
 * Production: Replace 100% of art.
 Just to revisit the views flexibility to handle different size, layouts, (# of gemtypes), etc...
-* View: Handle common screen layouts (iPhone 6, 4, etc...) without simply resizing gracefully as currently happens.
+* Optimization: Use 'pooling' to create between 64 and 128 Gem prefab instances upon game-start for reuse.
 * Gameplay: Show a hint to user of what match is best to make next
 * Gameplay: End the game if there are no possible matches that can be made via swap
 * Gameplay: Add a 'combo meter' that drains slowly, but gains with each match made.
 A 100% meter will reward bonus for next matches
-* Optimization: Use 'pooling' to create between 64 and 128 Gem prefab instances upon game-start for reuse.
+* View: Handle common screen layouts (iPhone 6, 4, etc...) without simply resizing gracefully as currently happens.